amtep/ck3-tiger/IDEAS.md

 ## Crashes
 * If you try to use scripted triggers in music files it will crash on startup
 * scripted_triggers in the dynasty legacy tracks too, though individual perks are fine
-* gfx: if a template is in modifiers the string should be somewhere in the genes